nickhould/ethan/source/_posts/2012-02-05-the-lorax-trailer.markdown

   url:
 ---

-I love the 1972 [animated television special](http://en.wikipedia.org/wiki/The_Lorax_(TV_special)), so I have high hopes for this film, _The Lorax_.
+I love the 1972 animated television special, so I have high hopes for this film, _The Lorax_.
 I'm so enthusiastic about this that I'll let it slide that they've cast Zac Efron.